JustBerkhout/nectar-tutorials/ardc/curriculum/cloud-data/cloud-data.md

 ---

-# Data and the Cloud
+# Data and the Cloud Curriculum

 ## Overview